-I never dreamed how many topics could come out of one little Bible passage, but this week’s certainly had a lot of them!
-I wasn’t sure what to write about.
-Too many good possibilities here!
+I never dreamed how many topics could come out of one little Bible passage, but this week’s verses certainly have a lot of them!
+I wasn’t sure which to write about, for there were too many good possibilities here!

 But I’m going to try to be as practical as possible.
 (If you want some of the deeper topics, just dig in.
 There’s a lot of treasure in these verses, if you’ll mine for it.)